markd315/JSON-blockbuilder-frontend/README.md

 ### Feature ideas

+- Serve schema from somewhere other than zanzalaz.com
 - Add explicit schema inheritance via `"allOf": []`
 - Add `default` values to the custom schema by overriding something in appendChild when we create the child blocks.
 - Dark theme (pain because this involves updating my blockly version)